 All students enrolled in the Radiography Program participate in the same curriculum during the 21-month program.
 The challenging, high-quality curriculum for the program is designed with courses in a specific sequence, progressively building students' expertise as they advance through the program.
 Academic coursework is coordinated with clinical rotations to optimize students' learning experiences.

 Students should be aware that failure to meet or maintain the academic or clinical standards listed below may necessitate remedial work of subject matter, as well as possible evaluation for probation or dismissal.
-All such instances are handled according to the due process policies of the program and the Mayo School of Health Sciences.
+All such instances are handled according to the due process policies of the program and the Mayo Clinic School of Health Sciences.
 A formal written warning is most often the first step in the process.

 In order to meet the didactic requirements for graduation, students must: